usrname0/BL_EasyCrop/README.md

 # BL Easy Crop

 BL Easy Crop lets you click and drag handles to crop in Blender's Visual Sequence Editor / preview window.
-With this extension Blender's built-in crop looks and behaves a bit more like the other transforms: rotate, scale, move, transform.
+With this extension Blender's built-in crop looks and behaves a bit more like the other transforms: rotate, scale, move and transform.
-It can be accesed via the preview window toolbar, menus or keyboard shortcut (default "C").
+It can be accessed via the preview window toolbar, menus or keyboard shortcut (default "C").

 Credit to the old https://github.com/doakey3/VSE_Transform_Tools for numerous bits of help while trying to get this thing to work.